AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 # Consistency

-By adding axioms to our knowledge base, we can produce more complex proofs since some part of these proofs, expressed by axioms, do not need to be proved anymore (they are already specified to be true) shortening the proof process.
+By adding axioms to our knowledge base, we can produce more complex proofs since some part of these proofs, expressed by axioms, does not need to be proved anymore (they are already specified to be true) shortening the proof process.
 However, using axiomatic definitions, **we must be extremely careful**.
 Indeed, even a small error could introduce false in the knowledge base, making our whole